 If, for whatever reason, you prefer not to make masks with pockets, we can use the masks without pockets as well.

 We believe this mask-making initiative is a new ministry for the church.
 We have decided to call it Agape Stitchers.
 We hope after the COVID 19 crisis has subsided, Agape Stitchers can continue as a sewing ministry at our church.

 Getting the Masks to the Church

-For the next two Fridays, from 12 p.m.-1 p.m., please bring your completed masks in tightly-sealed ziplock bags to the Ninth Street entrance (Chapel entrance), of the main church building.
+Next Friday, from 12 p.m.-2 p.m., please bring your completed masks in tightly-sealed ziplock bags to the Food Dropoff line at Friendship House.
 You will see a cart labeled "masks."
 Leave your masks on the cart, and write your name on the ziplock bags.
 Also, please label the bags as either “pockets” (for masks with pockets) or “masks” (for those without pockets).
 There will be someone just inside the sliding glass door who will retrieve your masks after you depart to minimize contact.

 Send Encouraging Notes